 The following schedule depicts the estimated timelines from the contract effective date to the opening of the new bridge and removal of the existing bridge and reflects the updated project schedule announced on May 24, 2024.

 6. Project Photos

-Figure 1: North Approach girder erection continues above Front Street in New Westminster.
+Figure 1: North Approach girder erection continues in New Westminster.